gvwilson/sensibleadventures/iffy/iffy.md

 "The drone's core is shielded, but another hit like that will fry the ionizers.
 No way they did that from so far out.
-They must have a cutter in the water or something in the air I can't spot.
+They must have a shark in the water or something in the air I can't spot.
 I'm going to pull back."
 Even as he spoke, the *Taroona* began to dwindle.